swarnalee-m/green-website/_notes/Note Formatting.md

 ---
 ```

+If you forget to add this to a note, it's no big deal!
+Maxime wrote a plugin called `empty_front_matter_note_injector.rb` which adds these dashes before building the site.

 ## Note Title
 The title of the `.md` file will automatically become the note title heading, rendered as an `<h1>`.
 Keeping this in mind, start your note content from `<h2>` or `##`.